Bone nutrition is an issue of growing importance as rates of poor bones are on the increase. One of the main reasons for this is the aging population.

 Did you know bones are actually made up of two layers?

 The human skeleton is actually made up of two types of bones: a dense outer layer, called cortical bone and the more delicate inner layer known as trabecular bone.
 Cortical bone forms a protective outer layer around every bone in the body.
 It is dense and solid and has few spaces in between its structure.
-This helps to provide the bones with strength and resistance to bending.
+This helps to provide the bones with strength and resistance to bending ,not only this once has to consult chiropractor care san Diego to make sure the diary products are giving you expected results.
 Trabecular bone on the other hand is sometimes referred to as spongy bone because it looks like the inside of a honeycomb, an intricate web-like mesh which is elastic.
 The trabecular bone forms the interior scaffolding of bones which helps to give supporting strength and helps bones maintain their shape.

 Both layers of bone are arranged to withstand the stresses of our everyday activities but you need to ensure you have the right amount of the right nutrients to maintain both layers of bone – both inside and out.